Dealing With Roof Damage Insurance Claims And Roofing Inspections

 Roof damage insurance claims can often be tricky to inspect and prove your case.
 Some roof damage is always covered by a home insurance policy, while other roof damage is not.
-We’re providing the most crucial tips you should know about roof insurance claims, dealing with a roof insurance adjuster, and handling a roof inspection.
+We’re providing the most crucial tips you should know about roof insurance claims, dealing with a roof insurance adjuster, and handling an insurance roof inspection.

 How Roof Damage Insurance Claims Work

 Most home insurance policies cover unexpected roof damage.
 If your roof was damaged in a storm or by fallen debris, then your home insurance should cover the cost of repairing your roof to its pre-loss condition.

-However, roof damage insurance claims aren’t always that easy.
+However, roof insurance claims from storm damage aren’t always that easy.
 Some insurance policies have stipulations about the age of your roof.
 If your roof is less than 10 years old, for example, then the full value of your roof will be covered.
 If your roof is older than 10 years, then the insurance company will only reimburse you for the depreciated value of your roof.

 With that in mind, here’s a step-by-step on how a typical roof damage insurance claims work: